top of page

 The Society of Saint Vincent de Paul began In Halifax in 1853.
 St. Mary’s Conference was the first to be formed, followed by St. Patrick and St. Joseph Conferences.
 In 1867 the Halifax Particular Council (HPC) was established with membership from the three conferences.
 The Society's early activities focused on raising funds for the destitute through such activities as steamboat excursions to McNabs Island.

-The work of the council, conferences, Hope Cottage, and Hand in Hand is funded by donations from parishioners and others who support the mission of the Society.
+The work of the Society is funded by donations from parishioners and donors who support the mission of the Society.
 We are truly grateful for their generosity.

 For additional information on SSVP, please visit our National and International websites.